 Six plus, who are steady on their feet and like to run around.

-Springfield, Colt, Sharps and Derringer, along with the log homes, are family-friendly thanks to the space they offer.
+Family Canvas Cabins and Luxury Cabins are family-friendly thanks to the space they offer.

 There’s a shallow end in the pool, and arm-bands and floats available to borrow.

-Dinner is served at 7.30pm and children are welcome to dine with grown-ups.
+Dinner is served from 6pm to 9pm and children are welcome to dine with grown-ups.
 They’ll have their own menu to pick from, and the restaurant has high chairs.
 Packed lunches can be ordered, too.

 No need to pack